python-attrs/attrs/docs/init.rst

       ...
    ValueError: x must be smaller or equal to 42

-Again, it's important that the decorated method doesn't have the same name as the attribute and that the `field()` helper is used.
+Again, it's important that the decorated method doesn't have the same name as the attribute and that the `attrs.field()` helper is used.

 Callables
 ~~~~~~~~~

-If you want to re-use your validators, you should have a look at the ``validator`` argument to `field`.
+If you want to re-use your validators, you should have a look at the ``validator`` argument to `attrs.field`.

 It takes either a callable or a list of callables (usually functions) and treats them as validators that receive the same arguments as with the decorator approach.